Eastbourne: Governance

 There are two tiers of local government covering Eastbourne, at district and county level: Eastbourne Borough Council, based at the Town Hall on Grove Road, and East Sussex County Council, based in Lewes.
 There are no civil parishes in the borough, which is an unparished area.

 Eastbourne was an ancient parish.
-It was governed by its vestry, in the same way as most rural areas, until 1859 when the parish was made a local government district, governed by a local board.
-Eastbourne become a municipal borough in 1883, governed by a body formally called the "mayor, aldermen and burgesses of the borough of Eastbourne", but informally known as the corporation or town council.
+It was governed by its vestry, in the same way as most rural areas until 1859, when the parish was made a local government district, governed by a local board.
+It become a municipal borough in 1883, governed by a body formally called the "mayor, aldermen and burgesses of the borough of Eastbourne", but informally known as the corporation or town council.
 One of the new council's first projects was to build Eastbourne Town Hall, which was designed by W. Tadman Foulkes, and built between 1884 and 1886 under supervision of Henry Currey, the Duke of Devonshire's architect.

-In 1911 Eastbourne was elevated to be a county borough, making it independent from East Sussex County Council.
+In 1911, Eastbourne was elevated to be a county borough, making it independent from East Sussex County Council.
 Eastbourne became a non-metropolitan district on 1 April 1974 under the Local Government Act 1972, with East Sussex County Council once more providing county-level services to the town.

-House of Commons
+Local government reorganisation is being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included abolishing Eastbourne Borough Council and creating an East Sussex unitary authority covering most of the county council's current area.
+In September 2026 these proposals were paused for further review.

+National representation

-The Parliament Constituency of Eastbourne has always covered a greater area than the borough's nine wards, but due to population growth in the town, it has lost territory over time.
-At present the constituency includes all of the borough as well as the suburb of Willingdon.
+The parliamentary constituency of Eastbourne has always covered a greater area than the borough's nine wards but, due to population growth in the town, it has lost territory over time.
+At present, the constituency includes all of the borough as well as the suburb of Willingdon.

-Eastbourne is a marginal seat currently represented by the Liberal Democrats but with recent representation by the Conservatives.
+Eastbourne is a marginal seat currently represented by the Liberal Democrats, but with recent representation by the Conservatives.

 Demography

 Eastbourne is the second largest district or borough in East Sussex with an official resident population of 101,700 in the 2021 census, an increase of 2.3% over the 2011 census.
-Previously the population of Eastbourne grew (between 2001 and 2011) from 89,667 to 99,400.
+Previously, the population of Eastbourne grew from 89,667 to 99,400 between 2001 and 2011.

-The average age of residents has dropped in recent years as younger people move into the town and young family households have started to balance retirement communities.
-In 2014, 54% of residents were between 20 and 64, while 24% were over 65 years old, and there was an average age of 43.
+The average age of residents has dropped in recent years, as younger people move into the town and young family households have started to balance retirement communities.
+In 2014, 54% of residents were between 20 and 64, while 24% were over 65 years old and there was an average age of 43.
 In 2013, the Office for National Statistics named an area in Meads as the first place in the UK to have an average resident age exceeding 70, with an average age of 71.1, compared with a national average age of 39.7.

-29% of households do not have cars or vans.
+A total of 29% of households do not have cars or vans.